sleggy/mycatravels/README.md

-## Welcome to my site.
+## Welcome to Mycatravels!

-Travel with me as I explore the different cultures and food around the world.
+Travel with me as I explore different cultures and try delicious food around the world.